Isutzu/OnTime/README.md

 The following **additional** features will be implemented:

 - [ ] Pick alarm sound or music.
-- [x] The ability to change the default 30min time by using a TimePicker dialog
+- [ ] The ability to change the default 30min time by using a TimePicker dialog
-- [x] Adding a CountDownTimer
+- [ ] Adding a CountDownTimer
 - [ ] Adding seconds to CountDownTimer
 - [ ] Implementation of material design
 - [ ] Adding a shortcut to the tiles bar for a quick access
 - [ ] Improving user interface and user experience.

 ## Video Walkthrough
+**current version of the app is on the simple_UI branch**

 <img src='http://i.imgur.com/Oa4Opi9.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />